-- Do not aim the camera at bright light sources (such as the sun on a clear day).
-Doing so may damage the image sensor. - When using the camera on a beach or at a windy location, be careful not to allow dust or sand to enter the camera.
+Do not aim the camera at bright light sources (such as the sun on a clear day).

+Doing so may damage the image sensor.

+- When using the camera on a beach or at a windy location, be careful not to allow dust or sand to enter the camera. - Do not push down on the flash, or pry it open.